Click here to look at earlier maps (and events) over 4000 years of history for Israel — Deep inside the plucky country

-Mr Trump, at the urging of his national security team, canceled plans to travel Friday to Latin America for a regional summit so that he can oversee the US response.
-Defense Secretary Jim Mattis also rearranged his travel schedule, putting off a planned trip to the West Coast.
+Mr Trump, at the urging of his national security team, canceled plans to travel Friday to Latin America for a regional summit so that he can oversee the US response. defence Secretary Jim Mattis also rearranged his travel schedule, putting off a planned trip to the West Coast.
 Mr Trump has vowed to punish Russia and Iran if the US concludes they helped with the strike that killed more than 40 people, including women and children.
 But there was no indication that the US would target Russian and Iranian forces in Syria.
 Instead, the US and its allies are looking at ways to cripple Mr Assad's ability to carry out more chemical attacks.

 French President Emmanuel Macron said strikes could target the Syrian regime's chemical-weapons storage facilities.
 Mr Macron said he expected the small group of leaders crafting a response to take action "in the coming days."

 Joining Mr Macron on Tuesday for talks in Paris was Saudi Arabia's day-to-day ruler, Crown Prince Mohammed bin Salman, who pledged his country's support for the evolving US plans.
 Prince Mohammed suggested the kingdom could participate in any military action taken against the regime, though it remains unclear what role his country would play.
 "If our alliance with our partners requires it, we will be present," he said at a joint news conference with Mr Macron.